 Retreats and the kitchenette really does have everything you need for self-catering.

-There is a television with DVD player DVDs can be hired from a good
+There is a television with DVD player (DVDs can be hired from a good selection

-selection at the Country Store and an electric mock 'wood-burning stove'
+at the Country Store) and an electric mock 'wood-burning stove' that adds

-that adds to the rustic appeal and provides a warm focus to the living area
+to the rustic appeal and provides a warm focus to the living area of the cabin.

-of the cabin.
-The low-noise policy after 11pm means that you are assured a
+The low-noise policy after 11pm means that you're assured of a good night's

 welcome pack includes helpful advice, including details about the on-site